gongomgra/lfsbuilder/docs/source/usage.md

 > <div class="warning-quote"> NOTE: it is required to download book's XML files before downloading the source code packages. </div>

 You may find issues trying to download sources for the BLFS book.
 This is a known issue and will be fixed in a future release.
-Please manually download packages in that case..
+Please manually download packages in that case.

 ### Parsing XML files